 Do You Provide Free Legal Advice?

 Yes - but that is a loaded question.
-If you are looking to hire an attorney, I am happy to discuss your case in general terms and try to give you some limited advice, however, without knowing and studying all the facts of your specific case I can not possibly give you a full assessment.
+If you are looking to hire an attorney, I am happy to discuss your case in general terms and try to give you some limited advice.
+However, without knowing and studying all the facts of your specific case I can not possibly give you a full assessment.

 Do I Need A Lawyer?
 Can I Handle My Case Without An Attorney?

 Maybe...People often ask if they need an attorney to handle their case or if they can do it on their own.
 The truth is: this is a question every person must answer for themselves, I can not answer it for you.
 Everyone has the right to proceed "pro se" (represent yourself) if you choose.
 The court can not force you to hire an attorney.
 However, just because you can do something does not mean you should.